waghela-akash/STCP/README.md

 Use Test Folder to host server and then checl from main folder(cse425-*) run client by
 ./client -q -f <filename> server_name:num
+In cae for abrupt closing of clinet, server times out

 ======= REMAINING =========

+hton() nton() what to you use ?

 What to do on a time out ?